-Business Degree Schools in West Virginia
+Business Schools in West Virginia

 The 35th state to join the Union, West Virginia became a state during a tumultuous period in the nation’s history: shortly after Virginia seceded from the United States as part of the Confederate States, West Virginia seceded from the rest of Virginia.
 Both states would play a pivotal role in the Civil War that followed.
-West Virginia is located nearly entirely in the Appalachian region, with Ohio and Pennsylvania to the north and Kentucky and Tennessee to the south; it also shares a small border with Maryland.
+West Virginia is located nearly entirely in the Appalachian region, Ohio and Pennsylvania to the north, and Kentucky and Tennessee to the south; it also shares a small border with Maryland.
 Its location and rugged terrain have led to its nickname, The Mountain State.
 They are also responsible for its traditional resource-based economy—of which coal is the most famous product—though the state’s economy has now also diversified into green energy, tourism, manufacturing, and more.

-West Virginia is one of the smallest states in the union, ranking 38th in population with just over 1.8 million people.
+West Virginia is one of the smallest states globally, ranking 38th in population with just over 1.8 million people.
 Given its size, it has a pretty good number of business school options: National Center for Educational Statistics (NCES) statistics show 15 public and non-profit schools that grant undergraduate business degrees in the state.
 The state also boasts a very high percentage of schools that are accredited: 12 of the 15.
 We always strongly recommend choosing an accredited college in whatever state you choose to go to school.
 This will ensure that the program you select has clear objectives and has proven that it produces quality outcomes while adhering to national and international standards.
 Accredited business degrees also typically offer a richer educational experience via interaction with actual businesses.

 All of the schools in this article have been accredited by the Association to Advance Collegiate Schools of Business (AACSB), Accreditation Council for Business Schools and Programs (ACBSP), and/or International Accreditation Council for Business Education (IACBE).
 They are all public or non-profit and regionally accredited by the Higher Learning Commission (HLC).